Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency is high, with an average of 114 trips per day across all routes, translating to about 26 weekly trips per stop.
+On average, there are 114 trips per day across all routes, which equates to approximately 26 weekly trips per individual stop.

 Frequently Asked Questions - Transport